What Tile Is Best To Pair With A Subway Tile?

 Grout Color

-Grout, often overlooked, plays a surprisingly significant role in the overall design.
-The color of your grout can either unify or contrast with your chosen tiles.
-Dark grout can create a bold statement, highlighting the individual tiles and adding visual interest.
-Light grout offers a clean and seamless look, particularly with white subway tiles, making the space feel more open and airy.
-Ultimately, the choice of grout color depends on your desired aesthetic and the overall color palette of your space.
+Grout, often overlooked, plays a significant role in shaping the overall design.
+The color of your grout can either unify or contrast with your chosen tiles, influencing the final look of the space.
+Dark grout creates a bold and striking statement by highlighting individual tiles and adding visual interest.
+On the other hand, light grout provides a clean and seamless appearance, especially when paired with white subway tiles, creating a more open and airy feel.

 Classic and Timeless Pairings